tahirmq1/tahirmq1/README.md

 - 📫 How to reach me: [@itzthr](https://twitter.com/itzthr )
 - 😄 Pronouns: He/Him

-feel free to get in touch
+Feel free to get in touch...

 <!--